Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: Optimality of the URE estimators

-This assumption is maintained throughout the paper.
-Note that normality is not required.
-Accordingly, in the linear panel data model, the idiosyncratic terms are not required to follow a normal distribution.
-The independence assumption can be relaxed further provided a law of large number goes through for $y_{j}'y_{j}$.
 In the case where $\Sigma_{j}$ is diagonal for all $j$, Assumption \ref{assum:bounded} (iii) boils down to assuming that $\var (y_{jt})$ is bounded away from zero over $j$ and $t$.
 Also, in the case where $\Sigma_{j} = \Sigma$ for all $j$, the assumption trivially holds as long as $\Sigma$ is invertible.
-I note that (ii) implies $\sup_{j}\left\lVert \theta_{j} \right\rVert <\infty$ and $\sup_{j}\tr (\Sigma_{j}) < \infty$ and that (ii) and (iii) together imply $ \sup_{j}\kappa(\Sigma_{j}) < \infty$, which are implications repeatedly used in the proof.

-\begin{example}[Teacher value-added] In the teacher value-added model, Assumption \ref{assum:bounded} holds if, for example, (a) $\underline{n} \leq n_{jt} \leq \overline{n}$ for all $j,t$, (b) the true fixed effects are uniformly bounded in magnitude, and (c) the idiosyncratic error term has bounded fourth moment.
-Since the class size of any teacher is clearly bounded, (a) is easily justified.
-Typically, the unit of teacher value-added is in standard deviation of the test score, and the test scores are bounded.
-Hence, as long as the standard deviation of the test scores for each year is strictly positive, which is always the case, (b) is satisfied.
-The existence of the fourth moment of the idiosyncratic error term, (c), is a mild regularity condition. \end{example}

-The following theorem shows that Assumption \ref{assum:bounded} is enough to ensure uniform convergence of the first term of \eqref{eq:URE_minus_loss_genmu}.
+It turns out that Assumption \ref{assum:bounded} is enough to ensure uniform convergence of the first term of \eqref{eq:URE_minus_loss_genmu}.